 @evil_gordita: @Rallier: Don't we still have both?
 I made sure to have a rail going to every (major) city.

+I agree.
+That said, with some of the server side additions in 1.8, it would make it easier to go Vanilla for a while.
 For example, as I understand it, chests can now be locked using a lock data tag (whatever that means)?

 Also, if we want to keep the main map survival, but still get around easily, I suggest we setup command blocks at popular areas to change gamemode to spectator(and one block to change back); that way people can fly from area to area and change back to survival when they get there.